lammps/lammps/doc/src/Howto_lammps_gui.rst

    <Build_cmake>`.

 LAMMPS-GUI tries to provide an experience similar to what people traditionally would have running LAMMPS using a command line window and the console LAMMPS executable but just rolled into a single executable:

 - writing & editing LAMMPS input files with a text editor
 - run LAMMPS on those input file with selected command line flags
-- use or extract data from the created files and visualize it with either a molecular visualization program or a plotting program
+- extract data from the created files and visualize it with and external software

 That procedure is quite effective for people proficient in using the command line, as that allows them to use tools for the individual steps that they are most comfortable with.
-It is often *required* to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.
+In fact, it is often *required* to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.

-The main benefit of using LAMMPS-GUI is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
+The main benefit of using LAMMPS-GUI is that many basic tasks can be done directly from the GUI **without** switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
 It also integrates well with graphical desktop environments where the `.lmp` filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files.
 Also, LAMMPS-GUI has support for drag-n-drop, i.e.  an input file can be selected and then moved and dropped on the LAMMPS-GUI executable, and LAMMPS-GUI will launch and read the file into its buffer.
+In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched like other applications.

 LAMMPS-GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
 It is very suitable for tutorials on LAMMPS since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
-The tutorials at https://lammpstutorials.github.io/ were specifically updated for use with LAMMPS-GUI.
+The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI.

 Another design goal is to keep the barrier low when replacing part of the functionality of LAMMPS-GUI with external tools.
+That said, LAMMPS-GUI has some unique functionality that is not found elsewhere:

+- auto-adapting to features available in the integrated LAMMPS library
+- interactive visualization using the :doc:`dump image <dump_image>`
+  command with the option to copy-paste the resulting settings
+- automatic slide show generation from dump image out at runtime
+- automatic plotting of thermodynamics data at runtime
+- inspection of binary restart files

 The following text provides a detailed tour of the features and functionality of LAMMPS-GUI.
 Suggestions for new features and